question-bank/programming-languages/01-introduction/sum-of-two-numbers.md

 ## Sum of Two Numbers

-Write a program to print the sum of two numbers.
+Write a program to print the sum of two hard coded integer numbers (the numbers are up to you).

 <details>
   <summary>Answer in C++</summary>